Hollywood Squares: Home versions and merchandise

 Ideal issued a version of the game in 1974 with a picture of Peter Marshall on the box.
 Marshall was the original host of the television version throughout its entire first run.
 This was the first of the adaptations to feature humorous names for the celebrities.
 A similar board game based on the UK version under the title Celebrity Squares was released by Buckingham Toys five years later in 1979 with a picture of host Bob Monkhouse on the cover.
 It did not specify a "Secret Square" rule.
 Matches were best two-out-of-three with no money awards specified.

 Also in 1974, Event Records released a compilation album entitled Zingers from The Hollywood Squares (along with two companion books) on vinyl LP and cassette, containing the audio of what were considered to be some of the show's funniest moments.
 A CD of the album was included in Peter Marshall's 2002 book Backstage with the Original Hollywood Square.

 Milton Bradley produced two home versions, first in 1980 with a game loosely based on the Marshall version, then in 1986 for the Davidson version, with a 3-D board and twelve "celebrities" to insert into the board.
-Both versions SPECIFIED that there was no "Secret Square" rule, and like the Ideal version, matches were best two-out-of-three with no money awards specified.
+Both versions specified that there was no "Secret Square" rule, and like the Ideal version, matches were best two-out-of-three with no money awards specified.

 Parker Brothers released a similar 3-D board/12 celebrity inserts version in 1999, based on the Bergeron version.
 Early printings did not specify a "Secret Square" rule, but this was later revised so that every question card with a number ending in "5" was a "Secret Square" question worth $1,000 in bonus cash.
 Games were played until one player/team won $5,000.
 Alternate rules allowed for timed play (suggesting a 30-minute "as if you were on TV" game), with the player/team ahead once time expired being declared the winner.

-GameTek released a version of Hollywood Squares in 1988 for DOS, Commodore 64 and Apple II computers and later for the NES based on the Davidson version.
+GameTek released a version of Hollywood Squares in 1988 for MS-DOS, Commodore 64, and Apple II computers and later for the Nintendo Entertainment System based on the Davidson version.
 In 1999, Tiger Electronics released an electronic LCD handheld game based on the Bergeron version.
 In 2002, the official Hollywood Squares website had an online version of the show using the celebrities that were on that week.
 In 2010, Ludia released their version of Hollywood Squares for the PC, Wii, iPhone, iPad, iPod Touch and on PlayStation 3's PSN downloadable service from November 15, 2011; the games were based upon the 2002–2004 format and featured the voice of host Tom Bergeron and video clips of celebrities Brad Garrett, Kathy Griffin, Jeffrey Tambor and Martin Mull as the center square.